"I came out to the country to get nurtured by the land itself."

 This doctor sits me down, and I tell her my story and I'm holding it together.
 She says, ‘Okay.’
 She puts a notepad on her lap and draws me a picture of what's going on in my cells and says, ‘You have rheumatoid arthritis.
 I can help you get better.’
 I just burst into tears.
 I just dissolved because she got it.
 After that, I basically got my life back.
 I got my energy back.
 I just had to give myself a shot twice a week.

 "We decided to move to the country, and we looked north to Wisconsin because we already knew we loved it.
-Years ago my husband and I had honeymooed at B&Bs throughout the countryside of Wisconsin.
-We both thought Wisconsin was beautiful, relaxing, and green ... we were drawn and we decided wanted to move here.
+Years ago my husband and I had honeymooned at B&Bs throughout the countryside of Wisconsin.
+We both thought Wisconsin was beautiful, relaxing, and green...we were drawn and decided we wanted to move here.

 We made money on the sale of our Chicago house, so we were fortunate to have a little pile of cash to invest in a property we found right outside of Blanchardville, Wisconsin.
 We moved here as city people.
 Everyone knew us as folks who were moving from Chicago, so you can imagine what they thought about us moving to a tiny little farm on the outskirts of town.